Sanix-Darker/sanixdk.xyz/README.md

 ## sanixdk.xyz

-Hi.
-since this is my custom builder for my personnal website i don't know why there should be a readme for it but whatever...
+Hi, since this is my custom builder for my personnal website i don't know why there should be a readme for it but whatever...

 There are multiple steps/stage, but you can run the website under docker and the Makefile itself has a lot of instructions from it.